Zzh-tju/ZoneEval/README.md

 ### Here is a detailed step-by-step [tutorial](https://github.com/Zzh-tju/SELA/blob/main/tutorial.md).

-We provides the source code, evaluation protocols, and the tutorials of our paper.
+This is the source codes of our paper.

 ```
 @Inproceedings{zheng2023SELA,